yarchefis/wayscreen/README.md

 run `./install.sh` and wait with a cup of tea after installation you can use `wayscreen`

-### windows may not work! the code is written for Linux:
+### windows not work! the code is written for Linux
-clone the repository.
-Install the necessary packages (python3, pip, pillow, tkinter, pyinstaller) run `pyinstaller --onefile main.py` your exe will be in the `dist` folder